SHELOSHIM: Mourning for the 30 days and the 12 months

 CEREMONIES

-If there is a wedding, the mourner could participate in the ceremony (Chupa), but not in the party.
-In a case where the bride or groom’s parents are in mourning, one must consult with a competent Rabbinic authority about the possibility of participating in the wedding celebrations.
+If there is a wedding, the mourner could participate in the ceremony (Chupa) but not in the party.
+When the bride or groom’s parents are in mourning, one must consult with a competent Rabbinic authority about the possibility of participating in the wedding celebrations.
 A mourner can also attend other religious ceremonies, like a Brit Mila, Pidyon haBen, or any other Seudat Mitzva where music is not played.
-The exception is Sheba Berakhot: the mourner should not participate in it, even if music is not played.
+The exception is Sheba Berakhot: during the year of mourning, the Abel should not participate, even if music is not played.
+For Shabbat Aroussi, in other words, when the Sheba Berakhot falls on Shabbat, and the presence of the Abel is meaningful for the bride and groom, then the Abel can attend that Shabbat Sheba Berakhot.